dajinstory/feature-guided-flow/README.md

 ### Pretrained Checkpoints

-I trained 64x64 models on Celeba dataset for ???? iterations.
+I trained 64x64 models on CelebA dataset for ???? iterations.
 The model followed the setting from GLOW official paper.
 I got bpd(bits per dimension) about ??,  .
 I trained 64x64 model with 1 GPU, 16 mini-batch size on each GPU.

 |      HParam       |          FGFlow64x64V0          |
 | ----------------- | ----------------------------- |